 When you care for more than 2,000 residents across 20 retirement lodges and long-term care homes throughout Ontario, a reliable and efficient digital platform is paramount to keeping your workforce productive, connected and engaged.

 For more than 45 years, family-owned Jarlette Health Services has focused on elevating resident comfort and care, while cultivating an atmosphere where individuals can feel at home during their retirement years.
-In tandem with its unwavering commitment to their residents, the company’s achievements in quality care has not gone unrecognized.
+In tandem with its unwavering commitment to its residents, the company’s achievements in quality care have not gone unrecognized.
 Jarlette has excelled in various comprehensive continuous quality improvement programs and accreditations.

 Maintaining its commitment to excellence, the Jarlette level of quality also extends to the company’s internal relations.
-With a team of nearly 2,000 employees across all homes and lodges, the company has, and continues to, empower and develop its employees, while building and maintaining mutually rewarding professional relationships and career trajectories.
+With a team of nearly 2,000 employees across all homes and lodges, the company has, and continues to empower and develop its employees, while supporting the building and maintaining of mutually rewarding professional relationships and career trajectories.

 Identifying Technical Constraints